Flight Delay Compensation in the UK

 No Win, No Fee

-4. How to File a Claim for Flight Delays Compensation
+4. How to file a claim for flight delay compensation

 When your flight is delayed, you should be advised by the airline on the next steps.

-Many airlines will provide vouchers for you to buy food and drink and if you need accommodation, they may book a hotel in case your flight is on the next day.
+Many airlines will provide vouchers for you to buy food and drink, and if your flight is delayed to the next day, they may book a hotel if you need accommodation.

 If you’ve just found out your flight is delayed and your airline isn’t communicating well, don’t stress.
 Follow our easy step-by-step guide on how to make the best out of the situation.